ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 Prometheus.

 >**Tip:** There are many other ways to install Prometheus and you can find possible options from the <a href="https://prometheus.io/docs/prometheus/latest/installation/" target="_blank">installation guide</a>.
+> The easiest option is to use precompiled binaries listed in <a href="https://prometheus.io/download/" target="_blank">Downloads</a>.
+> However this focuses on prometheus deployment with Docker which focuses on production level.

 1. Create a `prometheus.yml` file in the `/tmp/` directory.